 Prior to joining Ellie’s Senior Leadership Team, Dr. Volini worked fulltime as a complex systems researcher and professor teaching undergraduate, masters, and doctoral-level courses in applying general systems theory/cybernetics to resolve real-world issues.
 As part of his role in higher education, Dr. Volini has independently authored multiple textbooks along with peer-reviewed publications in academic journals, and regularly presents both locally and nationally on all things systems/mental health.

-Outside of his professional work, Dr. Volini can be found spending time with his wife and two children, rigorously training for the Senior PGA Tour, harmlessly disregarding the imposition of arbitrary rules, pretending he’s a journalist, and on a limited basis for no particular reason, substitute teaching AP History / AP Government at the local high school.
+Outside of his professional work, Dr. Volini can be found spending time with his two children, rigorously training for the Senior PGA Tour, harmlessly disregarding the imposition of arbitrary rules, pretending he’s a journalist, and on a limited basis for no particular reason, substitute teaching AP History / AP Government at the local high school.

 Clinical Specialty Areas